SsangYong Kyron

 The SsangYong Kyron is a mid-size SUV built by the SsangYong Motor Company.
 It had a Mercedes-Benz diesel engine and was designed by Ken Greenley.
 It received a facelift in 2007.
 The name of the car is an inaccurate portmanteau made combining the pronounced sound of the mathematical symbol chi (/'kaɪ/) and the word run, which is intended to mean "infinite run."

 Engines

-The XDi270 diesel engine is available on the Kyron increasing the performance to 121 kW/340 Nm.
-Both the XDi200 and XDi270 uses the 3rd-generation Common Rail technology.
+The 270XDi diesel engine is available on the Kyron increasing the performance to 121-138 kW/340-350 Nm.
+Both the 200XDi and 270XDi uses the 3rd-generation Common Rail technology.
 The direct injection system slightly boosts the power and fuel efficiency.
 The new third generation ECU is operating on 32-bit platform rather than the 16-bit found on the previous 2 generations of common-rail technology.
-There is also 3.2 MPI engine available reaching up to 162 kW - 220 hp.
+There is also 3.2 (G32D) engine available reaching up to 162 kW - 220 hp and 2.3 patrol engine avalaible with 112 kW/310 Nm.
 The transmission on all models is Mercedes-Benz 5G-Tronic model W722-6 5 speed.

 A hybrid model was also due to be released using the same system as the C200 Eco.